Q & A: Hair Transplants for Younger Patients

 1. We have better diagnostic tools today.
 We do microscopic evaluation (miniaturization study) that can tell us where people will be heading in the future and what their final stage of hair loss will be.
 As a result, we don’t have to wait until they look completely bald in order to know what their final hair loss stage will be.

-2. We have better hair loss medications (like finasteride) that can slow a patient’s receding hairline, even at an advanced age.
+2. We have better hair loss medications that can slow a patient’s receding hairline, even at an advanced age.
 The age limitation for hair restoration that we had 20 years ago no longer applies today.

 We have performed studies on the psychology of hair loss and hair transplant, and, as a result, we know the worst age for being hit by the negative psychosocial effects of hair loss is in the early 20s.
 It doesn’t make much sense to wait until the person become obviously bald to treat his or her condition.